1,380 related texts · Page 1 of 29

 You’re marching towards… well, you don't exactly know where, but it's away from Pharaoh!
 Wouldn't you expect the Divine to hand down the ultimate instruction manual right then and ...

-But did you know it has six names? for a second.
+Did you know it has six names? for a second.
 Six different names, each hinting at a different facet of that earth-shattering moment.
-It’s like trying to describe a diamond – yo...
+It’s like trying to describe a diamond – you ca...

 That's where we find ourselves in this intriguing little story.
 The story unfolds with an unnamed seeker, desperate to find Moses.
 He believes that God may have commanded Moses to ...